 We often hear that women feel invisible after fifty, but I refuse to accept that my worth has a “use-by” date.
 I know I’ve got many more fabulous years ahead to serve, to laugh, to love, to climb, to bike, to hike, to travel and to explore this magnificent earth.
 Plus, I often wear entire outfits of purple and ride my bike through the shopping centre, so I really don’t blend in.

 Instead of becoming invisible, I’ve lead a team who have inspired nearly 30,000 people to hike 30 – 100km, raised $25 million dollars to restore sight and become one of Australia’s top 100 Women of Influence by working hard at doing what I love: being a mum, social entrepreneur, Trek Training coach, author, speaker and CEO.

 I’ve raised three amazing adult kids who can now join me on adventures – no more teething or tantrums or teenagers (well, almost!).
 In terms of childcare, I’m freer than I’ve been for nearly 30 years.

 I’ve got a new gorgeous man in my life, and my only complaint is that he can cook better than me and he has better knees.
 And no, he’s not married, divorced, rich, a workaholic or a toy boy.
-But he loves adventure just like me.
+And he loves adventure just like me.

 Most importantly he’s kind, honest, reliable, does his own sewing and washing, sharpens my knives and cooks me delicious nutritious food.
-Sadly, he doesn’t live in Sydney, which is a serious issue when my 58-year-old hormones are racing (sorry kids!).
+Sadly, he doesn’t live in Sydney, which is a serious issue when my hormones are racing (sorry kids!).
 But remember … healthy body, healthy hormones.

 Plus, I’ve got a job I love which allows me to hike all over the world with awesome women.
 Forget those “old people” tours where you only walk as far as the bus… we hike across countries and up mountains.